someStranger8/TI-84-POC/README.md

 # TI-84 POC

-A simple multiplayer game on the TI-84 graphing calculator
+A simple multiplayer game on the TI-84 graphing calculator.
+Please feel free to fork and make multiplayer games of your own.

 # Setup